 5. Biltmore Estate: George W. Vanderbilt's diverse and cultured tastes influenced his travels throughout Europe and the Orient to purchase paintings, porcelains, bronzes, carpets and furniture.
 All of it would eventually become part of the collection of objects still in Biltmore House today.
 It is often the collection, reflecting Vanderbilt's personal interests and tastes, which guests find most fascinating.
 See artworks by Renoir, Sargent, Whistler, Pellegrini and Boldini that adorn the walls and, in one case, the ceiling.
 The furniture includes designs by Sheraton and Chippendale.
 A chess set and gaming table, which belonged to Napoleon when he was in exile at St. Helena, are on display in the salon, and Chinese goldfish bowls from the Ming Dynasty can be admired in the library.
 Eight 16th century Flemish tapestries hang in the Banquet Hall and Tapestry Gallery.
 Fifty Persian and Oriental rugs cover marble and oak floors.
 Read more about Biltmore Estate.

 6. Biltmore Village: Located across from the entrance to Biltmore Estate, Biltmore Village is another great area to stroll from shop to shop.
 Find several galleries here, including the sprawling New Morning Gallery.
-Another favorite gallery there is Bella Vista.
-Many businesses are housed in historic cottages and buildings.
+Most businesses are housed in historic cottages and buildings.
 Tree-lined streets, brick sidewalks and classic architecture (including the Cathedral of All Souls) make the area a delight to explore.
 Read more about Biltmore Village.